leon-thomm/Ryven/docs/README.md

 ![](/resources/images/pyScript9.PNG)

-In the node instance class, we need to connect this button like that:
+In the node's class, we need to connect this button like that:

     # ...